Unboxed-Software/solana-course/content/token22-on-chain.md

 # Overview

 The `Token Extension Program` is a program on Solana mainnet that provides additional functionality to Solana tokens and mints.
-The `Token Extension Program` is a superset of the `Token Program`, it's a byte for byte recreation with additional functionality.
+The `Token Extension Program` is a superset of the `Token Program`.
+Essentially it is a byte for byte recreation with additional functionality.
 That means it is a different program.
 With two types of Token Programs, we must anticipate being sent the program type in instructions.

 In this lesson, you'll learn how to design your program to accept `Token Program` and `Token Extension Program` accounts using Anchor.
-You'll also learn how to interact with `Token Extension Program` accounts, identifying which token program an account belongs to, and some differences between `Token Program` and the `Token Extension Program` on-chain.
+You will also learn how to interact with `Token Extension Program` accounts, identifying which token program an account belongs to, and some differences between `Token Program` and the `Token Extension Program` on-chain.

 ## Difference between legacy Token Program and Token Extension Program